JoySkipper/GBT_RFI_Webpage/docs/how_to_run.md

 git clone https://github.com/JoySkipper/GBT_RFI_Webpage
 ```

 You'll then need to rename settings_secure.py to settings.py and fill out the information indicated in the top: the security key, allowed hosts, and database information.
+You will also need to add a my.cnf file with your personal username and password information.
+See the Django documentation for more details.

 At this point, you should be able to locally run the server from the python_django_dev directory: